- Route: Melbourne (MEL) to Bangkok (BKK)

 So, after the blunder with our special meals… one of the staff members brought out some meals for us.
 And, the one of the first things we saw, was that our meals were on plates.
 Then, she said that they got us food from business class!

 So, this was surprising.
-And of course, Max and I were happy with that outcome.
+And of course, Paul and I were happy with that outcome.
 So, the meal did look plain…

 It was asparagus, curry, rice, bread roll, butter, crackers and cheese.
 Yet, the asparagus and curry was tasty.
 Plus, after our main meal the staff gave us a cheese and fruit platter from business class!